karlyndiary/Smartphone-Price-Analytics/README.md

 Developing a phones price analysis and recommendation system to optimize sales and customer satisfaction through informed pricing strategies.

 ## Tools Used
-- Python: For Web Scraping and ETL.
+- Python: For Web Scraping, Data Cleaning and ETL.
   - Phones
-- SQL: For data cleaning and querying the required data.
+- SQL: For querying the required data.
 - Google Sheets: Dashboard Data Visualizations.

 ## Data Description